Contact Us

 Regulation of Hybrid e-Commerce Platforms

+This is part of our KS-Comp Update series brought to you from our Antitrust & Competition practice.
 On February 17, 2022, Keystone attended two panel discussions on economic incentives and public policy related to “hybrid” e-commerce platforms—that is, e-commerce platforms that offer products sold by the platform itself in addition to those sold by third parties.
 The panels, part of the virtual event “Regulating ecommerce platforms?
 Economics and Policy,” contained several thoughtful perspectives that are likely of interest to those who follow and engage in competition policy regarding e-commerce platforms.
 The below is a short summary of some of the key ideas discussed.
+The panels were jointly organized by the Competition Research Policy Network of the Centre for Economic Policy Research (CEPR) and by the Centre for Competition and Innovation at the University of Mannheim.
+Economics of hybrid e-commerce platforms The speakers on the first panel were Federico Etro (University of Florence), Özlem Bedre-Defolie (ESMT Berlin and the CEPR), and Andrei Hagiu (Boston University), who discussed recent economic research related to the incentives faced by hybrid e-commerce platforms.
+Among the key points the panelists made were the following:

 • Platform incentives.
 Professor Etro explained that, in the short run, a platform that adopts a hybrid model faces two competing incentives.
 The first is the platform's incentive to boost its own sales by raising commissions on goods sold by third-party sellers, which makes the platform's goods relatively less expensive.
 The second is the platform's incentive to reduce commissions on goods sold by third-party sellers to increase transactions.
 Professor Etro indicated that whichever of the two effects is stronger is case-specific.